xeon826/messaging-app/readme.md

 ## Create database trigger on the auth table in Supabase dashboard

 Navigate to the SQL Editor tab and run the following SQL.
-This will be used to insert a user into the public.users table upon successful sign-up, ensuring best practices.
+This will be used to insert a user into the public.users table upon successful sign-up.

 ```sql
 insert into public.users (